 Dealers split over competing repack standardisation efforts

-Rival initiatives aim to standardise documentation for repackaged bond investors
+Rival initiatives aiming to standardise documentation for repackaged bond investors to launch in coming weeks

 Two groups of dealers have clashed over how best to structure standardised repackaged bond transactions.
 One bank describes the opposing offering as too operationally complex, while a rival claims its own approach makes default scenarios easier to manage.